SeanHRN/krita-renpy-scripter/README.md

 4. Restart Krita.

 # Known Issue
  - The image dimensions section of the Scale Percentage Size Calculator doesn't automatically update when a Krita document is opened.
 This also means that if you switch to a different document, the first document's dimensions are still displayed (until you change the number).

+# Changes to Make Next
+ - Fix the aforementioned size update issue.
+ - Revise the widget layout to use the space more efficiently.
+The export buttons could go on one line.

 # Feedback
 Do you have suggestions on how to make the plugin better?
 Are there any commonly-used templates that you want to see as export options?
 Send a message to my [krita-artists.org page](https://krita-artists.org/u/HyDrone/summary).